Shopify/krane/README.md

     message: "resource is failed"
 ```

-- `observedGeneration == metadata.generation`, so kubernetes-deploy will monitor the deploy.
+- `observedGeneration == metadata.generation`, so kubernetes-deploy will check this resource's success and failure conditions.
 - Since `$.status.conditions[?(@.type == "Ready")].status == "False"`, the deploy is not considered successful yet.
 - `$.status.conditions[?(@.type == "Failed")].status == "True"` means that a failure condition has been fulfilled and the deploy is considered failed.
 - Since `error_msg_path` is specified, kubernetes-deploy will log the contents of '$.status.conditions[?(@.type == "Failed")].message', which in this case is: `resource is failed`.